LieBtrau/electronics-design-data/PCB/PCB_aesthetics.md

      * Properties : Show silkscreen : with components (and select a proper color)
    * Assembly BOTTOM

-# Versioning
+# Labeling and versioning
+* Logo
+* 8x8mm silkscreen area for 2D barcode
+* JLCJLCJLCJLC for JLCPCB order codes
+* Serial - number field (so that it can be manually filled in with a felt pen)
+* QC-field (so that it can be checked after validation testing the specific unit)
 ```
 .board_name
 .board_revision.-.VersionControl_RevNumberShort
 ```

 # Fabrication data
 For Pb-free, at least TG155 is required.
-For leaded solder, TG135 is sufficient.
+For Pb solder, TG135 is sufficient.

 ```
 PCB Ordering guideline